George Salmon: Provost of Trinity College Dublin

 Salmon was Provost of Trinity from 1888 until his death in 1904.
-The highlight of his career may have been when in 1892 he presided over the great celebrations marking the tercentenary of the College, which had been founded by Queen Elizabeth I.
+The highlight of his career may have been when in 1892 he presided over the great celebrations marking the tercentenary of the College, which had been founded by Queen Elizabeth I in 1592.

 Admission of women to Trinity

 In 1870, Trinity had introduced the Examinations for Women, following a request from Alexandra College.
 In 1880, while Humphrey Lloyd was provost, Samuel Haughton, Anthony Traill, John Jellett and others proposed that degrees be open to women, on the same terms as men.
 Lloyd, as provost, was not a supporter, and the motion was defeated.
-In 1881, Jellett became provost, and committee was set up in 1882 to investigate the matter, including future provosts Salmon and Trail, respectively opposing and supporting admission.
+In 1881, Jellett became provost, and a committee was set up in 1882 to investigate the matter, including future provosts Salmon and Traill, respectively opposing and supporting admission.
 Despite the support of the provost, the committee was not effective.

 Salmon was provost during the campaign for admission by the Central Association of Irish Schoolmistresses (CAISM), in which Alice Oldham was an important figure.
 Salmon and the board were not generally receptive to the campaign.
 While Salmon was a conservative, his strong opposition to the admission of women cannot be dismissed simply; he had been a member of the council of Alexandra College, had supported girls competing on equal terms with boys in Intermediate examinations and his daughter, from the provost's house, had acted as coordinator for the Examinations for Women and was a member of CAISM.
 In 1896, all eight members of the board were over 70 years of age, but by 1901 retirements and deaths had resulted in the majority of the board being pro-admission.

 In 1902, John Mahaffy proposed that the time had come to take action on the issue of awarding degrees to women.
 This was passed by the board, and, though the motion was opposed by Salmon, a committee was set up to report, and by the end of the year the board resolved that the Lord Lieutenant, William Ward should be petitioned to move the king to issue new Letters Patent for admission of Women.
 In 1903, Ward replied, indicating that the agreement of the provost was essential before Letters Patent would be issued.
 Salmon wrote withdrawing his formal objections in July 1903.
-The Letters Patten were received by the board on 16 January 1904.
+The Letters Patent were received by the board on 16 January 1904.
 This was Salmon's last board meeting.

-He is alleged to have said that women would only be admitted to Trinity as students over his dead body.
-Coincidentally, immediately after his death on 22 January 1904, Isabel Marion Weir Johnston became the first woman undergraduate to succeed in registering at Trinity, and by the end of year dozens of other women had done likewise.
+On 22 January 1904, Isabel Marion Weir Johnston became the first woman undergraduate to succeed in registering at Trinity, and by the end of the year, dozens of other women had done likewise.
 She recalled, "When I arrived in Dublin 1904, I was informed that he [Salmon] had died that day, and the examination had to be put off until after the funeral."